chrischristakis/ryflect/README.md

 - [x] Fix registration and login forms to use custom hooks
     - Both handle errored fields the same way, try to streamline this so code is less bulky.
 - [x] Make sure if one cookie is missing, we force use to login again and reset cookies by logging them out
-- [ ] Get markdown working
+- [x] Get markdown working
     - Should be on the fly, display what the markdown would look like as the user types
-    - Fix error where we can highlight new line character, should be invisible.
+- [x] save a html journal entry and a plaintext entry with no tags.
+- [ ] Handle errors on each page
+    - For example, on verify email, decide what to do if verfication has expired.
+What do we display?
+- [ ] Do not let user go to create journal page if journal already exists, grey out button.
+    - If they try to click it, give them a notif telling them they can only journal once a day, and the reset time.
 - [ ] Start encrypting data
     - Put server secret key into config, and change it once a day on a cron.
     - Encrypt text into db (with dummy user key)
     - Decrpyt data (with dummy user key)
     - Set up user key method, encrypt on client.
-- [ ] Handle errors on each page
-    - For example, on verify email, decide what to do if verfication has expired.
-What do we display?
-- [ ] Do not let user go to create journal page if journal already exists, grey out button.
-    - If they try to click it, give them a notif telling them they can only journal once a day, and the reset time.
 - [ ] Proper loading (Animation?)
 - [ ] Change password functionality
 - [ ] QOL for typing (Make enter not submit the entire form when making a new entry)
-- [ ] Buttons for markdown
-    - Bold, italics, list, tab
 - [ ] Random message in writing box as a prompt
 - [ ] Make sure user knows they cannot recover password upon registration
     - Display a pop up or something